Setting up an SSH Tunnel with Your Linode for Safe Browsing

 - This is a simple and quick way to establish a secure connection for web browsing, a kind of “poor man’s VPN” solution.

 - If you often access the web using untrusted public networks or if you need to secure other applications and not just the browser, then this method will fall short and you will need to set up a VPN on your server.
-Take a look at one of the Linode Library’s OpenVPN guides for instructions about that topic.
+Take a look at one of our OpenVPN guides for instructions about that topic.

 You may wish to consult the following resources for additional information on this topic.
 While these are provided in the hope that they will be useful, please note that we cannot vouch for the accuracy or timeliness of externally hosted materials.